gabalafou/map-jupyterlab-frontend-components/second-draft.md

 This is the switch labeled "Simple" in the lower left of the UI, in the status bar.

+![Screenshot on which the document mode switch in the status bar is outlined](annotated-ui-screenshots/document-mode-switch.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-bottom-panel > div#jp-main-statusbar >
     div:first-child >
     div#jp-single-document-mode

-Table of properties:
+#### Table of properties:

 | Name | Value |
 | ---- | ----- |